belen-albeza/turquoise-rs/README.md

 Port to Rust + Wasm of [Turquoise](https://wiki.xxiivv.com/site/turquoise.html), a plotting VM originally made for Uxn ([source code here](https://git.sr.ht/~rabbits/turquoise)).

+You can see a live build on https://belen-albeza.github.io/turquoise-rs

 ## Status

 Implemented opcodes: